jundalisay/superb/content/en/research/mohammad/quran/sura-057.md

 among you who believe and give will have a great reward.

 8. What is the matter with you that you do not believe in Allah, when the Messenger calls you to believe in your Lord, and He has received a pledge from you, if you are believers?{{< s v="9" >}}  It is He who sends down upon His servant clear revelations, to bring you out of darkness into the light.
-Allah is Gentle towards you, Most Compassionate.

 {{< s v="10" >}}  And why is it that you do not spend in the cause of Allah, when to Allah belongs the in- heritance of the heavens and the earth?
 Not equal among you are those who contributed before the conquest, and fought.
 Those are higher in rank than those who contributed